thetuvix/webxr/spatial-tracking-explainer.md

 ```

 Example reasons `onreset` may fire:
-* Some XR systems have a mechanism for allowing the user to reset which direction is "forward" or re-center the scene's origin at their current location.
+* For an `XRStationaryReferenceSpace`, some XR systems have a mechanism for allowing the user to reset which direction is "forward" or re-center the scene's origin at their current location.
-* When a user steps outside the bounds of a "known" playspace and enters a different "known" playspace
+* For an `XRBoundedReferenceSpace`, a user steps outside the bounds of a "known" playspace and enters a different "known" playspace
-* An inside-out based tracking system is temporarily unable to locate the user (ex: due to poor lighting conditions) and is unable to relate the new map fragment to the previous map fragment when it recovers
+* For an `XRUnboundedReferenceSpace`, an inside-out based tracking system is temporarily unable to locate the user (e.g. due to poor lighting conditions in a dark hallway) and then recovers tracking in a new map fragment that cannot be related to the previous map fragment
-* When the user has travelled far enough from the origin of an `XRUnboundedReferenceSpace` that floating point error would become problematic
+* For an `XRUnboundedReferenceSpace`, when the user has travelled far enough from the origin of the reference space that floating point error would become problematic

-The `onreset` event will **NOT** fire as an `XRUnboundedReferenceSpace` makes small changes to its origin as part of maintaining space stability near the user; these are considered minor corrections rather than a discontinuity in the origin.
+The `onreset` event will **NOT** fire when a reference space regains tracking of its previous physical origin, even if the viewer's pose suddenly jumps back into position, as the origin itself did not experience a discontinuity.
+The `onreset` event will also **NOT** fire as an `XRUnboundedReferenceSpace` makes small changes to its origin as part of maintaining space stability near the user; these are considered minor corrections rather than a discontinuity in the origin.

 ## Appendix A : Miscellaneous